Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery: Supplementary Methodology

 The workflow of any variational algorithm is as follows: an ansatz is a `general state' created using a parametrized quantum circuit that represents the set of possible solutions that can represent the solution of the problem at hand.
 The parameters from the quantum circuit work together with the cost function observables to create a classical quantity which generates the solution space.
 The optimizer traverses this solution space, moving from one solution candidate to another every iteration that corresponds to a slightly lower energy than the previous case.

 Hence, different choices and combinations of ansatz and cost functions generate different solution spaces with slightly varying solution candidates at every iteration.
 This further translates to some degree of differences in how the same optimizer will traverse the solution space for different ansatz and cost function combinations.
+Through a degree of hyperparameter optimization for different elements of VQE via simulator runs, and in addition to implementing the bitstring recovery mechanism (discussed in the next section) to correct bitstring errors, we observe a good improvement in performance, as discussed in Section \ref{sec:results}.